 - Are our candidates most likely working for the competition?
 If so, which ones?

-To better understand who you currently employ, have a few of your employees answer the questions below:
+Next, have a few of your top employees answer the questions below:

 - Which of our values are most important to you?

 - What do you like most about our culture?

 - In your own words, what does our culture mean to you?

 - What do you like most about the company?